Julieanna97/Julieanna97/README.md

 - 💞️ I’m looking to work in Lund by September 2023 with software developers
 - 📫 How to reach me kisamae1997@gmail.com
 - :star: Programming languages I'm familiar with: C, C++, C#, Python, Java
+- Likes: :microphone::dancer::swimmer::nail_care::musical_keyboard:

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs

 What I'm currently _focusing_ __on__:

 Currently improving my coding skills: Datastructure, Linked lists, Queues, Stack, Hash table, IoT systems.

+I'm always trying to grow and learn something new.
+I lose track of time when I'm singing, playing piano/guitar, studying languages.
+I'm not the biggest social person, but once you get to know me, I will never stay quiet. :sweat_smile: I talk too much, is what people describe me as.

 <!-- Stats -->
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=Julieanna97&theme=midnight-purple)](https://git.io/streak-stats)